alexzedim/cmnw/README.md

 ### Prerequisites

-- Node.js 18+ and npm/yarn
+- Node.js 18+ and pnpm 10+
 - Docker & Docker Compose
 - PostgreSQL 17+
 - Redis 7+

+> **Note**: This project uses pnpm 10.15.1.
+If you have an older version of pnpm installed globally, use `./pnpm.ps1` (Windows PowerShell) or `./pnpm.cmd` (Windows Command Prompt) to ensure you're using the correct version via corepack.

 ### 🔧 Installation